-Our Early Years Team (Nursery and Reception) consists of Lauren, Nicola and Hazel.
+Our Early Years Team (Nursery and Reception) consists of Lauren, Nicola, Hazel, Emma and Hayley.
 To learn more about them please see our Meet The Staff page.

 What we are learning in Nursery this term